geomarker-io/appc/README.md

 ## About

-The goal of the {appc} package is to provide daily, high resolution, near real-time model-based ambient air pollution exposure assessments.
+The goal of the appc package is to provide daily, high resolution, near real-time model-based ambient air pollution exposure assessments.
 This is achieved by training a generalized random forest on several geomarkers to predict daily average EPA AQS concentrations from 2017 until the present at exact locations across the contiguous United States.
+Predictor geomarkers include weather and atmospheric information, traffic on primary roadways, urban imperviousness, wildfire smoke, industrial emissions, elevation, spatiotemporal indicators, and satellite-based aerosol diagnostics data.

-The {appc} package contains functions for generating geomarker predictors and the ambient air pollution concentrations.
+The appc package contains functions for generating geomarker predictors and the ambient air pollution concentrations.
 Source files included with the package create a training dataset, train the model, and create a cross-validation accuracy report.
+The predictive model can be updated with any release to use more recent AQS measurements and/or geomarker predictors.

 Installed geomarker data sources and the grf model are hosted as release assets on GitHub, so the package can be used for quick geomarker assessment, including prediction of ambient air pollution concentrations at exact s2 locations on specific dates:

 ```r